-In our opinion, the Sonos Playbar is worht the extra money (it lists for $700) only for truly discerning audiophiles or people that will be using their soundbar in a very large space(we're talking an 1000+ square foot living room with cathedral ceilings).
+In our opinion, the Sonos Playbar is worth the extra money (it lists for $700) only for truly discerning audiophiles or people that will be using their soundbar in a very large space(we're talking a 1000+ square foot living room with cathedral ceilings).
 Otherwise, most people will be more than satisfied with the sound quality of the Beam and will prefer the extra features like Alexa and Airplay that make it a bit more functional.

 Beam as a Sonos Centerpiece

 We have also tested home wireless speakers, so we are very familiar with the ins and outs of creating a multi-speaker system with Sonos.
-The Beam is one of their few products that both has Alexa built-in //and is Apple Airplay compatible (the ).
+The Beam is one of their few products that has both Alexa built-in and is Apple Airplay compatible (the ).
 In our opinion, this makes the Beam a perfect centerpiece for a Sonos system.
 Not only does the Alexa capability let you control everything with your voice, but Airplay lets Apple user get around some of the small annoyances of the Sonos ecosystem (lack of native compatibility with YouTube being the biggest one).

 The Beam did quite well in our testing, scoring well above average in pretty much every metric.